jrazo-techwriter/technical-writing-portfolio/Quickstart Guide- Using the AI Code Review API.md

 # Quickstart Guide: Using the AI Code Review API
 ## Overview
 This guide walks you through integrating the AI Code Review API into your development workflow.
 You’ll learn how to authenticate, submit a code snippet for review, and retrieve analysis results using basic HTTP requests.
-This example uses uses `‘’’curl’’’`, but the same structure applies to any HTTP client (e.g., Postman, Python  `‘’’requests’’’`, JavaScript  `‘’’fetch’’’`
+This example uses `curl, but the same structure applies to any HTTP client (e.g., Postman, Python  requests, JavaScript  fetch
-### Prerequisites
+`### Prerequisites
 Before you begin, ensure you have the following:
 - An active API key from AI Code Check
-- `‘’’curl’’’`  , installed (or Postman/Insomnia/etc.)
+- `curl, installed (or Postman/Insomnia/etc.)
-- A code snippet to test (Rust, Solidity, JavaScript, Python supported)
+	`- A code snippet to test (Rust, Solidity, JavaScript, Python supported)

 ### Step 1: Authenticate
 Use your API key to generate an across token.